 The Edwin A. Heafey Law Library houses the basic legal reference and research collection for the students and faculty at the School of Law.
 The Heafey Law Library underwent a $6 million expansion and renovation in 1988.
 The law library now occupies approximately 40,000 square feet of space and offers student conference rooms, computer labs, a wireless network, enhanced audio-visual capabilities, and increased student seating for over 400 students.
-The collection totals over 350,000 volumes in both hard copy and microfilm.
-Additionally, the library currently has over 100 network connections available in the study areas of the library.
+The collection totals approximately 400,000 volumes in hard copy, microform, and digital formats.

 Law Library’s Mission and Goals

 - To support Santa Clara University School of Law’s goal to excel in preparing its students to meet the challenges of a legal profession that is increasingly global, technologically sophisticated, and culturally diverse.

 - To provide a collection that supports the teaching, research, and writing programs of the faculty and students of the law school.

 - To provide access to the collection by assisting and instructing faculty and students in utilizing the collection.

 In carrying out the second and third components of the library’s mission, the library will achieve the first part of its mission to support the law school in preparing its students to meet the challenge of the legal profession.
 In fulfilling this mission, the library assumes responsibility for providing basic legal materials needed for the Santa Clara University community.

 - To maintain an up-to-date collection that will keep pace with developing areas of the law and law related professions, as well as the changing needs of the law school curriculum.
 It is important that the collection evolves as the law evolves.